 Key to a successful strategy is a customer journey map, revealing which touchpoints your customers experience when interacting with you and what their expectations are as they move along this journey.

-Consider the following questions a starting point to what you need to discover.
+Consider the following questions as a starting point:

 What channels does the customer use to engage with your brand?

 How does the customer move between these channels?

 What expectations does the customer have around each channel?